 Farmers & Distillers pays homage to the hands, heart, and soul of the original kitchen at Mount Vernon.
 The first family’s kitchen was anchored by the enslaved people who ran it.
 Mount Vernon’s head cook was an enslaved man known as Hercules, who had taken over the kitchen from Old Doll.
 The back-breaking work of Chef Hercules, Old Doll, and their teams allowed the Washington’s to host remarkable events.
 While our country once faced the darkest ages of racial inequality, with our view of history, it is clear that Chef Hercules and Chef Old Doll were denied the status they would have earned today, that of celebrity chefs.
 Washington may have sat at the head of the table, but it is vital that we acknowledge the expertise and contributions of those around him.
 We are grateful for their creativity, talent, and tastes.

 At the heart of the restaurant is our fully functioning distillery: Founding Spirits.
 As “distillers” we are excited to craft our own spirits, in-house, using age-old techniques mixed with modern-day expertise.
 Our very own Jon Arroyo leads the way, and we invite you to take a peek into Founding Spirits at some point during your meal and have a taste of the fruits of our labor.
-In addition to what we make on-site, we are continuing to offer our proprietary line of spirits made in collaboration with Copper Fox Distillery; as well as our New York Vines wine made with vintners Brooklyn Oenology and our Virginia Vines Rosé made with Early Mountain Vineyards.
+In addition to what we make on-site, we are continuing to offer our proprietary line of spirits made in collaboration with Copper Fox Distillery, as well our Virginia Vines Rosé made with Early Mountain Vineyards.

 Our Owners Are Farmers